Packet-Clearing-House/DNSAuth/README.md

 ## About

 DNSAuth is a Golang application for ingesting DNS server statistics into an InfuxDB instance.
 The assumption is that you are running a DNS server and you get the raw statics from it either by having it log in the DNSAuth format or by pulling it off the wire via a packet capture (pcap) and then distill the pcap to the DNSAuth format.
-It also assumes you want to have stats by customers which are resolved via a database.
+It also assumes you want to have customer correlated to each entry in InfluxDB.

 ## Components